Former U.S. Attorney for Southern California Alejandro Mayorkas is one of the names being talked about as a candidate to replace Janet Napolitano.

 Good morning, readers.
-Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.
+Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

 Today is Monday, July 15, and here is what's happening in Southern California politics:

 Four Los Angeles County executives who retired or resigned from the government received major severance packages, according to the Los Angeles Times.
 County CEO William Fujioka's office has paid out more than $400,000 since 2010.
 "L.A.
 County doesn't do business like everyone else," says the former head of Probation, who received $113,500 when he voluntarily resigned his position.

 Los Angeles Times writer Jim Newton urges the Board of Supervisors to let its managers manage their own departments.
 "Managers ... need constantly to make sure they have the support of at least three supervisors or risk being pilloried, fired or both," he writes.
 (Newton also notes that he is headed on book leave and will return to The Times in the spring.)